China says S.Korea's THAAD anti-missile decision harms foundation of trust

 The missiles flew 500-600 km (300-360 miles) into the sea off its east coast and could have hit anywhere in South Korea if the North intended, the South's military said.

-North Korea came under the latest round of U.N.
-Security Council sanctions in March after its fourth nuclear test in January and the launch of a long-range rocket the following month.

-(Reporting by Jack Kim, additional reporting by Ben Blanchard in Beijing; Editing by Paul Tait, Robert Birsel)
+North Korea came under the latest round of United Nations Security Council sanctions in March after Pyongyang's fourth nuclear test in January and the launch of a long-range rocket the following month.
+(Reporting by Jack Kim; Editing by Paul Tait)